apetri/LensTools/docs/source/pipeline.rst

 	Om0.300_Ol0.700|512b240

-After lenstools.raytracing-mpi finished the execution, you will find your weak lensing maps in the "Maps" directory, and you can conveniently access them through the :py:class:`~lenstools.ConvergenceMap` and :py:class:`~lenstools.ShearMap` classes.
+After lenstools.raytracing-mpi finished the execution, you will find your weak lensing maps in the "Maps" directory, and you can conveniently access them through the :py:class:`~lenstools.image.convergence.ConvergenceMap` and :py:class:`~lenstools.image.shear.ShearMap` classes.

 ::